ZRChao/adaANCOM/README.md

 fit$L # results for the leaves
 fit$V # results for the internal nodes
 ```

-More examples could be found each functions in the package.

 Any suggestions or problem, please contact _Chao Zhou（Supdream8@sjtu.edu.cn)_ .